Online Reservations will be entered Monday through Friday from 7:00am to 6:00pm.

 The service was available to residents of Brookings and also the area communities one day per week upon request.
 Local coordination was done with the nursing home facilities, ADVANCE and the Brookings Public School system.
 These were the only public vehicles that were accessible to accommodate wheelchairs.
-An average of 1,600 elderly and handicapped individuals were transported on a monthly basis.

 "Our mission to provide coordinated transportation services for all citizens of the Brookings area and to foster independence by providing mobility options is done so by allowing dignity, integrity and compassion to all those we serve."